Malgudi

+Narayan has successfully portrayed Malgudi as a microcosm of India.
+Malgudi was created, as mentioned in Malgudi Days, by Sir Fredrick Lawley, a fictional British officer in the 19th century by combining and developing a few villages.
+The character of Sir Fredrick Lawley may have been based on Arthur Lawley, the Governor of Madras in 1905.
+Swami and Friends also seems to have taken place during the Swadeshi and boycott movement against the British.
+While some commentators have seen Malgudi as representing an unchanging, quintessential India, John Thieme (2007) takes the view that "far from serving as a metonym for a settled, secure India, the town is the product of a particular coming together of social, religious and above all psychic forces, which undergo transformations as they interact with one another".
+He argues that Malgudi is "[b]uilt on the fault-lines where classical Hindu discourse and the more 'realistic', supposedly Western form of the novel collide" and as such "it ushers new forms of fiction into being".

 Geography and origins

-Malgudi is located on the banks of the fictional river Sarayu, near the also-fictional Mempi forest, on border of the states of Mysore and Madras and a few hours' away from Madras.
+Malgudi is located on the banks of the fictional river Sarayu, near the also-fictional Mempi forest, on the border of the states of Mysore and Madras and a few hours away from Madras.

-Narayan's assertion that Malgudi is work of fiction has not deterred readers from speculating about its actual location being Mysore, with a river on one side and a forest on the other, and buildings and lanes similar to those of Malgudi, such as Lawley road, Variety Hall, and Bombay Anand Bhavan.
-Other possible 'locations' include Lalgudi situated on the banks of the river Kaveri and Yadavgiri in the erstwhile state of Mysore.

-Malgudi was a portmanteau of two Bangalore localities - Malleshwaram and Basavanagudi, the story is apocryphal.
-He created the town on September 1930, on Vijayadashami, an auspicious day to start new efforts and thus chosen for him by his grandmother.
+Malgudi was a portmanteau of two Bangalore localities—Malleshwaram and Basavanagudi, the story is apocryphal.
+He created the town in September 1930, on Vijayadashami, an auspicious day to start new efforts and thus chosen for him by his grandmother.
 As he mentioned in a later interview to his biographers Susan and N. Ram, in his mind, he first saw a railway station, and slowly the name Malgudi came to him.